 - Student Deadline : Date set by Faculty Research Office

 - Graduate Unit Deadline : Faculty Deadline to SGS: April 1, 2021

 - Value & Duration : $70,000 per year to Faculties for up to two years

 - Required Legal Status : Domestic / International

-Funding will be available to engage seven postdoctoral fellows per year for up to twenty-one postdoctoral fellows over the three-year pilot program.
+Funding will be available to engage seven postdoctoral fellows per year for up to twenty-one postdoctoral fellows over the three year program.

 Each award will provide $70,000 per year to Faculties to support up to two years of postdoctoral salary and benefits.
 This level of funding exceeds the median postdoctoral salary at the University of Toronto, and is in keeping with Canada’s most prestigious postdoctoral awards.
-Units have the option, and are encouraged, to augment the salary support from a variety of sources, including operating budget, faculty advisor funds such as research grants, other awards, etc. It is expected that successful postdoctoral fellows will also receive a start-up fund of $5,000 per year, funded through the Faculty Research Office or faculty advisor.
-(Please note that funding will continue during Year Four for those postdoctoral fellows who received their initial funding in year three of the pilot project.)
+The Fellowship may be used to fund both the postdoctoral fellow’s gross salary and employer costs (10% Standard Benefit Rate, and $50/month postdoctoral levy), or only the gross salary, in which case, the faculty/unit/department would be responsible for covering the additional employer costs.
+Units/departments have the option, and are encouraged, to augment the salary support from a variety of sources, including operating budget, faculty advisor funds such as research grants, other awards, etc. Successful postdoctoral fellows will also receive a start-up (salary) fund of $5,000 per year, funded through the Faculty Research Office or faculty advisor.

 The award is open to both domestic and international post-graduates.

 - Demonstrate academic excellence and high potential for success in their chosen fields;